The last time I talked about my fitness goals was back in 2015. With 2017 here, it is time to set some new goals. Read on to learn about my new goals!

-- Workout at least once every 3 days: This is harder than it sounds with home, work, travel, etc, but I feel it is very important.
+- Workout at least once every 3 days: This is harder than it sounds with home, work, travel, etc., but I feel it is essential.
 When I am home, I typically work out 4-5 days a week.
 On travel, I average 0-2 days a week.

 - Get my diet in check: As I mentioned, I am on the RP diet.
 My goal is to stick to the RP diet.
-I can honestly say that I failed over the holiday break, but it is time to get back in track even when I am on travel.
+I can honestly say that I failed over the holiday break, but it is time to get back on track even when traveling.
 Arguably, fitness is 70% diet and 30% exercise — it is time I prioritize what is important.

 - Step up my supplement game: I have talked about my supplements in the past, but I think it is time to take them to the next level (expect more on this in a future post).

-I feel like these additional goals compliment the ones I am most passionate about.
+I feel like these additional goals complement the ones I am most passionate about.
 I am looking forward to what 2017 brings!